Article Collection

 VPNs can be used to:

-However, using a VPN without other precautions does not make you unidentifiable; there are numerous ways how users can be tracked across the network, and either immediately or later get linked to their identity.
+However, using a VPN without other precautions does not make you unidentifiable; your browser may be sending WebRTC data unless disabled, and also there are numerous ways how users can be tracked across the network and then either immediately or later get linked to their identity.
 Also, VPN servers are usually located in datacenters (rather than residential areas), and IP addresses of all popular VPN servers are well-known.
 So when using VPN for anonymity, you are making explicitly visible that a VPN is being used.

 However, similarly to previous point, using a VPN without other precautions (primarily, changing the DNS server in this case) does not make your traffic undeterminable, and you are also making it explicitly known that you are using a VPN.